ifgovh/ifgovh.github.io/_job/job-1.md

 - Academic transcripts.
 - Names of referees.
 - Links to thesis, publications, and any other relevant documents.
-Please send your application with a tile "phd position application" to: guozhang.chen [at] foxmail.com
+Please send your application with a tile "phd position application" to: guozhang.chen [at] pku.edu.cn